-Transition – After failure it’s easy to pack it up and give up, but the Lord has more “Todays” to write in our stories.
+APPL – After a failure it’s easy to pack it up and give up, but the Lord has more “Todays” to write in our stories.

-- He uses our failures to teach us about His love, grace, wisdom, and power!
+• He can use even our failures to teach us about His love, grace, wisdom, and power.

 A. Redeem the time (16a)